7080 Dixie Rd, Mississauga, ON, Canada

 Ardaas

-The Granthi (the official person conducting the ceremony) will then request the couple and their parents to stand while the rest of the congregation remains seated, and begin the Ardaas prayer which seeks God’s blessings.
-The couple and their parents will then bow before the Sri Guru Granth Sahib Ji, signifying their consent to the marriage.
+The Granthi, who is the officiant of the ceremony, will subsequently ask the couple along with their parents to rise, while the remaining members of the congregation will remain seated.
+Following this, he will initiate the Ardaas prayer, which is a supplication for divine blessings.
+The couple and their parents will then perform a bowing gesture before the Sri Guru Granth Sahib Ji, symbolizing their agreement to the union.

 Hukamnama